Corpexin/SoundOryc/README.md

   - Download every song you want
   - Create and modify your own playlists

-Inspired by [Fildo] (in fact the first idea was to create a Windows version of Fildo), SoundOryc use the Netease Catalog + Mp3With Catalog.
+Inspired by [Fildo], (in fact the first idea was to create a Windows version of Fildo) SoundOryc use the Netease Catalog + Mp3With Catalog.
 No links are hosted.
 In fact, we don't have a proper host ;)

 ### Requirements
  - Microsoft Windows 7/8/8.1/10 (not tested with others)